 8. Ability to utilize weaponry issued to police officers.

-9. Computer skills to perform data entry and retrieval, word processing (MS Word), database skills (MS Excel), ability to learn and use TraCS, ability to learn and use a Records Management System, ability to read and decipher information relating to previous law enforcement records.
+9. Computer skills to perform data entry and retrieval, word processing such as Microsoft Word), database skills such as Microsoft Excel, ability to learn and use TraCS, ability to learn and use a Records Management System, ability to read and decipher information relating to previous law enforcement records.